xabbu42/Master/arbeit.md

 * The topmost $□$ occurrence in the active formulas and the principal formula correspond to each other.

-* The subformulas $A$ in the active formula of the premises correspond to each other.
+* The subformulas $A$ in the active formulas of the premises correspond to each other.

+* The subformulas $B$ correspond to each other.

 \End{definition}